Sri-HariHaran-R/Spam-Ham_WebApp/README.md

 ## 🚀 **Working of the project**

 The models used for this project are CountVectorizer and MultiNomialNB.These models are saved locally using pickle library.The saved models are used in backend(flask).
-Using flask, the data obtained from the web page is processed and the predicted result is sent to the web page.
+Using flask, the data obtained from the web page is processed using models and the predicted result is sent to the web page.

 ## 📷 **Screenshots**